 Pastoral Search Process

-The search for a new Senior Pastor began two years ago with Pastor Lutzer’s announcement of his plan to transition to the role of Pastor Emeritus.
-The Moody Church leadership immediately undertook a process to create the search criteria for a new Senior Pastor, and then began that exploration in earnest.
-While that process may have seemed long, the extensive vetting undertaken by our Pastoral Search Committee allows us to understand the heart of a man who might be considered for our next Senior Pastor, which is not something to take lightly.
+Following Pastor Lutzer’s announcement of his plan to transition to the role of Pastor Emeritus, The Moody Church leadership immediately undertook a process to create the search criteria for a replacement, and then began that exploration in earnest.
+While that process may have seemed long, the extensive vetting undertaken by our Pastoral Search Committee allows us to understand the heart of a man who might be considered for our next Teaching Pastor, which is not something to take lightly.

 Below you’ll find more information about the extensive vetting process undertaken by the Pastoral Search Committee, the Elders Council, and the Leadership Council.
 In addition, you’ll learn a bit more about the congregation’s vital role in this endeavor.